bobthechemist/sdl-sandbox/host/calibration/sidekick_calibration.md

 This directory contains scripts for calibrating the Sidekick robotic arm.
 The current and official method uses a 9-point quadratic surface fit to map well plate coordinates directly to motor steps.

+**NOTE**: These calibration routines should be considered work in progress.
+The present version of the firmware (2025-10-31) does not use the quadratic calibration and instead uses a similarity (translation, rotation, scaling) transform just to align the well plates.
+More needs to be done to identify a robust calibration approach.

 ## Official Calibration Process

 The calibration process is now streamlined into two main steps: